mbb10324/MountUp/docs/contributing.md

 ### Suggesting Enhancements

 -   Detail your suggestion in an issue.
-Explain the use case and why it would be useful to most react-onus users.
+Explain the use case and why it would be useful to most MountUp users.
 Don't just tell what you want, but explain why.

 -   Provide a clear use case.
 Your use case should be one that is beneficial to the wider community, not just something that you'd find useful.